Shaking a Cocktail

-To Shake a cocktail, measure the ingredients and add them to a cocktail shaker, along with plenty of ice.
-If the drink is to be served on the rocks, add fresh ice to the glass.
-Put the top on the shaker, then holding it with both hands, shake it above your shoulder.
-Shake for 10–15 seconds, or until the shaker frosts up thoroughly.
+To Shake a drink, measure the ingredients and add them to a cocktail shaker, along with plenty of ice.
+If the drink is to be served on the rocks, add fresh ice to the glass so it is ready for you to add the drink.
+Put the top on the shaker—if using a two-piece shaker, give the top a good whack with the base of your palm to form a seal.
+Hold the shaker with both hands while you shake it above your shoulder or in front of your chest.
+Shake for at least 10–15 seconds, or until the shaker frosts up thoroughly.
 Then strain the drink into the glass.

 Shaken drinks are typically those that contain anything other than pure alcohol.
-If a recipe calls for any juice (such as lemon or lime), cream, or egg white, it should be shaken.
+If a recipe calls for any juice (such as lemon or lime), cream, or egg, it should be shaken.

 The Purpose of Shaking

 Shaking a cocktail does two things: it melts ice into the drink and it adds texture.
 Melting ice simultaneously chills the drink and adds water to it.
 Shaking is the fastest way to do that.
-Shaking a cocktail will typically add around 1 oz of water, give or take.
+Shaking a cocktail will add as much as 2 oz of water to the drink.
+If you skip this step, you cocktail will be missing a key ingredient!

 The texture is also important.
 Shaking froths up the drink with small air bubbles.
 This makes it feel slightly thicker on the tongue.
 After shaking the drink, these bubbles will start to break up, so serve the drink immediately.
 Ingredients that contain protein (such as egg white or honey) will strengthen these bubbles, making the drink frothier and longer-lasting in the glass.